liao961120/text-utils/README.md

 # Miscellaneous functions for (Chinese) text processing

-This is a my collection of some commonly used functions for NLP and text processing, packaged for easy installation and documentation.
+This is my collection of some commonly used functions for NLP and text processing, packaged for easy installation and documentation.

 ## Installation